thanhdungd/end-user-documentation/docs/rug/reference/rug-project.md

-## What goes in a Rug Archive?
+## What goes in a Rug Project?

 A key design goal was to respect your own tooling as much as possible so that ***every project should be a working Atomist project, and every Atomist project is a working project***.

-The Atomist Rug DSL was designed to work unintrusively alongside your existing projects to automate all the slow, annoying tasks of working in a modern software development environment.
+Rugs can be expressed and packaged alongside your existing projects.

-Atomist's Rug DSL can be expressed and packaged alongside your existing projects.
 A project that has a `.atomist` directory, along with some other artifacts that we'll explain here, is referred to as a *Rug project*.

 A packaged (zipped) Rug Project is referred to as a *Rug project*.